giampaolo/psutil/docs/index.rst

   Return system-wide socket connections as a list of named tuples.
   Every named tuple provides 7 attributes:

-  - **fd**: the socket file descriptor, if retrievable, else ``-1``.
-    If the connection refers to the current process this may be passed to `socket.fromfd() <http://docs.python.org/library/socket.html#socket.fromfd>`__
+  - **fd**: the socket file descriptor.
+If the connection refers to the current process this may be passed to
+    `socket.fromfd() <http://docs.python.org/library/socket.html#socket.fromfd>`__
     to obtain a usable socket object.
+    On Windows, FreeBSD and SunOS this is always set to ``-1``.
   - **family**: the address family, either `AF_INET
     <http://docs.python.org//library/socket.html#socket.AF_INET>`__,
     `AF_INET6 <http://docs.python.org//library/socket.html#socket.AF_INET6>`__